Help shape the agenda on global resources, sustainability and political risk

 Salary: Competitive starting salary, plus performance-related bonus.

-Please send both a CV and a maximum one-page cover letter to firstname.lastname@example.org by Tuesday 23rd July.
+How to apply: Please send both a CV and a maximum one-page cover letter to firstname.lastname@example.org by Sunday 5th January 2020.
+In your cover letter, please include one paragraph explaining how you see sustainable and political pressures facing resource companies evolving in the next few years.
 Early applications are encouraged.

-We expect there to be an initial round of telephone interviews w/c 29th July, followed by two rounds of interviews and a written test.
-The expected start for this role is August or September at the latest.
+We expect there to be an initial round of telephone interviews w/c 6th January 2020, followed by a written test and a further round of in-person interviews.
+The ideal start for this role is January 2020.

 Please note that you must be eligible to work in the UK to apply for this position.